Crops API

 $img = $asset->cropImage('4_5', null, 600);

-Returns null if no crop exists for that preset, or if the asset is not an image.
+Returns null if no crop exists for that preset, if the asset is not a raster image, or if the asset is SVG.

 Lazy crop generation with ensureCropImage()

-// Returns the existing square crop, or creates a centred one
+// Returns the existing square crop, or creates one framed around the focus point

 $img = $asset->ensureCropImage('square', 400, 400);